swanjeng/arduino_environmental_data_collection/README.md

 ### Python

-After the data collection, you can copy the file in your SD card to the same path as the Python file.
+After the data collection, you can copy the file in your SD card to the same path as the Python files.

-Please make sure that matplotlib is installed.
+Please make sure that matplotlib is installed and the file name is correct.

-The Python program will visualize the data collected.
+Different Python programs will visualize the collected data in different ways.